sukhjeevank268-png/AQI-Prediction-Using-Linear-Regression/README.md

 ## 📊 Exploratory Data Analysis (EDA)

-The following visualizations were created:
+The following visualizations were generated to better understand the dataset:

 - AQI Distribution Histogram
 - AQI Box Plot